 How long will the work take?

 The first portion of the remediation work has been completed.
-The second portion of the remediation work is expected to be complete in 2020.
+The second portion of the remediation work is targeted for completion in first quarter of 2021, subject to weather conditions.
+Additional ground improvement works are being undertaken in order to accommodate the design of the PLR stabling and maintenance facility.

 Is the community safe during remediation works?